 Pathophysiology of Bursitis

-Repeated trauma or infection caused inflammation of the bursa which results in multiplication of synovial cells.
+Repeated trauma or infection caused inflammation of the bursa which results in the multiplication of synovial cells.
 This leads to increased formation of collagen and fluid.
-Capillary membrane becomes permeable and allows extravasation of high protein fluid.
+The capillary membrane becomes permeable and allows extravasation of high protein fluid.
 The bursa becomes filled with fibrin-rich fluid.

 Recurrent acute episodes lead to chronic bursitis.
 This leads to continuous pain and weakening of overlying ligaments and tendons.
 Bursitis and tendinitis may occur together due to their proximity.

 Infectious bursitis usually results from direct inoculation of microorganisms through traumatic injury or spread from cellulitis.
 Less commonly, it could be due to contiguous septic arthritis or bacteremia.

 Staphylococcus aureus is involved in about 80% of cases.
 Other organisms are streptococci, mycobacteria, candida, and algae.